-The songs on The Making Of Me span the arena-ready opening rocker ‘My Own Worst Enemy’, a co-write with Alex Lahey (who also contributes synths and some guitar to the track), to defiant and chugging ‘Inside Out’, which superbly showcases Imogen’s soaring vocal and rolling guitar-driven ‘Push Me Down’, a volley at misogynist male musicians.
-Together with the sultry and atmospheric ‘Paper Boat’ and heartrending piano ballad title track, the six-song EP is a departure from everything Imogen has created before.
-Lead single ‘Found Me’ was written with Nashville musician and television star Clare Bowen (who also sings on the track) and her husband Brandon Robert Young, at the end of a US tour together last July.
+The songs span the arena-ready opening rocker ‘My Own Worst Enemy’, a co-write with Alex Lahey, to defiant ‘Inside Out’, which showcases Imogen’s soaring vocal, and ‘Push Me Down’, a volley at misogynist musicians.
+Together with the sultry and atmospheric ‘Paper Boat’ and heartrending piano ballad title track, the EP is a departure from everything Imogen has created before.
+Lead single ‘Found Me’ was written with Clare Bowen and her husband Brandon Robert Young, at the end of a US tour together last July.

-Recording in LA meant access to bonafide musical legends who lent their talents to the project.
-Rock’n’Roll Hall of Famers Benmont Tench (Tom Petty and the Heartbreakers) and Pete Thomas (Elvis Costello and the Attractions) infused the songs with their musicianship and set a tone early on in the sessions.
+Recording in LA meant access to musical legends Benmont Tench (Tom Petty and the Heartbreakers) and Pete Thomas (Elvis Costello and the Attractions), who infused the songs with their musicianship and set a tone early on in the sessions.

-It’s a far cry from playing local pubs in the Blue Mountains of New South Wales, where Imogen cut her teeth as a young performer after picking up her father’s acoustic guitar as an eight-year-old.
+It’s a far cry from playing pubs in the Blue Mountains of New South Wales, where Imogen cut her teeth as a young performer, after picking up her father’s guitar at age eight.
 A relentless work ethic saw her build up a strong live following in rural Australia, gaining her touring slots with artists like Shania Twain, Ian Moss and Willie Watson, who recognised an artist with grit and maturity well beyond her years – an old soul learning to embrace being a young woman.